lioarce01/medcare-hackaton/README.md

-# MedTracker - Your Personal Medication Companion
+# MedCare+ - Your Personal Medication Companion

 > Never miss a dose again with intelligent medication tracking and personalized insights

-MedTracker is a comprehensive medication management system designed to help you stay on top of your health.
+MedCare+ is a comprehensive medication management system designed to help you stay on top of your health.
 Whether you're managing a single medication or a complex regimen, our smart tracking system ensures you never miss a dose while providing valuable insights into your adherence patterns.

-## ✨ Why Choose MedTracker?
+## ✨ Why Choose MedCare+?

 - **Smart Tracking**: Log your medications with just one tap
 - **Intelligent Reminders**: Get personalized notifications when you need them most